 Groom Colin is a fireman based in East Lothian.
 Shortly before the end of the ceremony, a few of Colin’s friends and colleagues sneaked out of Playfair Hall to get changed into their fireman’s uniforms.
 The plan was for the firemen to provide a ‘guard of honour’ as the newly-weds made their way out of Playfair Hall.
 The plan had to be delayed due to … a fire alarm!
 No worries, after a few minutes the guys had all lined up and the newly-weds were able to make their way under the fireman’s axes!
 The newly-weds, the firemen and I then headed out to the front of the building to take a couple of photographs in front of the famous stone columns.
 This involved a bit of traffic control on my part as the road was very busy.
-Many thanks to the Lothian Buses driver who stopped long enough to hold up the traffic and enable me to take my shots!
+Many thanks to the Lothian Buses driver who stopped long enough to hold up the traffic and enable me to take my photos!

 I’m not one for rushing straight into a photo shoot as soon as the wedding ceremony is over.
 It is a wedding day after all and I think everyone should have time to relax and enjoy a glass of champagne and chill out for a bit.
-This also gives me a great opportunity to take a few candid shots of guests relaxing and enjoying themselves.
+This also gives me a great opportunity to take a few candid photos of guests relaxing and enjoying themselves.

 After everyone had a chance to enjoy some champagne and congratulate the newly-weds, it was time for the more formal group photos.
 The next 30 minutes or so was spent taking traditional group wedding photos, followed by around 25 minutes of contemporary wedding photography of Claire and Colin.